-The 2022/23 FY has been an extremely busy year for the BMRA, with increased aircraft movements and passenger throughput resulting in the Airport Reporting Officers spending more time airside with serviceability (runway) inspections and wildlife management dispersals and Jet (A1) refuelling.

-As a result, maintenance programs were falling behind during the summer months and a casual maintenance officer was recruited in August 2022 to assist with landside and some airside maintenance schedules being upheld.
+The 2022/23 FY was an extremely busy year for the BMRA, with increased aircraft movements and passenger throughput resulting in the Airport Reporting Officers spending more time airside with serviceability (runway) inspections, wildlife management dispersals and Jet (A1) refuelling.
+As a result, maintenance programs were behind schedule.
+A casual maintenance officer was recruited in August 2022 to assist with landside and some airside maintenance, enabling the Airport operations team to concentrate on airside compliance activities.
+Airside and landside mowing and maintenance programs are again a focus as the summer season approaches.

-Increased visitation to the airport also results in additional car parking usage and the public car parking system has experienced a number of issues during the year which the Airport team have been working to resolve with the supplier.
-A system software upgrade is planned for 23/24 along with equipment maintenance and a new payment machine planned to be installed in the Arrivals Hall.
+Increased visitation to the airport also results in additional car parking usage and the public car parking system has experienced a number of issues during the 2022/23 year.
+A system upgrade and new payment kiosk will be installed into the Arrivals Hall to provide more payment options for arriving passengers.
+Officers are also monitoring the car park numbers with the construction of an additional car park possibly being needed in the 2023/24 FY.